 - The total construction cost of the CFI is estimated at $6.1 million.

-Please see more project details posted in the presentation and news links at left.
+Please see more project details posted in the presentation and news links on this page.

 Graphic provided courtesy of the Durango Herald

 - Contact Us